Useful Divide

 Common is not always highest value.

-Among AIDB's AI-forward audience, the next signal is not whether people use AI.
-It is what AI lets them attempt.
+Across four months of AIDB's AI-forward audience, the next signal is not whether people use AI.
+It is what AI lets them attempt and how much work they are willing to route through it.

 Useful Divide